homebridge/homebridge-config-ui-x/README.md

 ### Logs From Systemd

-If you are using `systemd` to manage the Homebridge process then you can just set `log` to `systemd`:
+If you're using `systemd` to manage the Homebridge process then you can just set the `method` to `systemd`:

 ```json
 "platforms": [